Blindness is a lack of vision. It may also refer to a loss of vision that cannot be corrected with glasses or contact lenses.

 Other causes of vision loss include:

 When you have low vision, you may have trouble driving, reading, or doing small tasks such as sewing or making crafts.
 You can make changes in your home and routines that help you stay safe and independent.
-Many services will provide you with the training and support you need to live independently.
+Many services will provide you with the training and support you need to live independently, including the use of low vision aids.

 Sudden vision loss is always an emergency, even if you have not completely lost vision.
 You should never ignore vision loss, thinking it will get better.